[?] Subscribe To This Site

 In 1778, King Taksin of Thonburi tasked his ablest general Chao Phraya Chakri to attack Vientiane in present day Laos.
 When the city fell, hundreds of Lao families were forcibly resettled in Thonburi.

-The Lao settlers built their homes near Khlong Bang Sai Kai. and engaged in agriculture and trade.
-They were also gifted musicians in the khlui (flute) and kaan (bamboo organ).
+The Lao settlers built their homes near Khlong Bang Sai Kai. and engaged in agriculture and trade.They were also gifted musicians in the khlui (flute) and kaan (bamboo organ).
 That was the birth of Ban Lao (Laos Community) or Bang Sai Kai.

 A further military expedition to quell a rebellion in Vientiane in the reign of King Rama III brought back more Lao, who were resettled in Saraburi and Thonburi.

-Many became musicians in the royal palace and didn’t become bamboo flute makers until much later.
-In the reign of King Rama IV the overwhelming popularity of Lao music and musical instruments threatened to overshadow Thai music.
+Many became musicians in the royal palace and didn’t become bamboo flute makers until much later.In the reign of King Rama IV the overwhelming popularity of Lao music and musical instruments threatened to overshadow Thai music.

-A royal decree was issued prohibiting the Lao from playing their musical instruments.
-That’s when they turned to making bamboo flutes instead, an instrument as old as music.
 The wisdom of this cultural heritage of more than two centuries has been preserved to the present day in Ban Lao.

-As I walked down the road leading Ban Lao, I asked the first group of villagers for the location of the bamboo flute maker's house.
+As I walked down the road leading to Ban Lao, I asked the first group of villagers for the location of the bamboo flute maker's house.

 "Which house?
-Many houses here make flutes."
+Many households here make flutes."

 Then I realized it's a community of bamboo flutes makers, several households!
 This is evident from the piles of bamboo stacked by the lane leading to the homes.